McWilliamsCenter/CMUDeepLens/README.md

 # CMU DeepLens

-Deep learning strong lens finder
+CMU DeepLens, or DeepLens for short, is a Deep Learning based strong lens finder.

+## Requirements

+The following packages are required:

+  - Theano
+  - Lasagne
+  - Keras
+  - scikit-learn